TheForwardDev/doc/en/fields/belongs-to-many.md

 <a name="label-column"></a>
 ## Column Label

-By default, the table column header uses the `$title` property of the relationship model resource.
+By default, the table column header uses the `$title` property specified in the `ModelResource` relationship.
 The `columnLabel()` method allows overriding the header.

 ```php